hamnaarif/Reveltek-Careers/Careers/HR/Bonuses.md

 All full-time employees of the Company who are employed by the RevelTek Inc. are eligible to get in pool of Bonuses according to thier performances.

 ## 3. Full-Time Employees
-“Full-time employees” shall be deemed to mean employees who complete not less than [Insert number of hours] hours of service with the Company during the calendar year.
-An employee whose employment with the Company is terminated for any reason prior to December 31 shall not be entitled to share in the allocation of the Bonus Pool.
+“Full-time employees” shall be deemed to mean employees who complete not less than 80 hours per pay period (2 weeks) and 160 hours per month of service with the Company.
+An employee whose employment with the Company is terminated for any reason shall not be entitled to share in the allocation of the Bonus Pool.